SAN DIEGO WEATHER, CLIMATE & WEATHER FORECAST

 Record Low (º F) 29 36 39 41 47 50 39 57 38 43 38 34 -

-The yearly rainfall is light, averaging only 10.3 inches (26.2 cm) per year - most of it falling during the months of November to March.
-You can use the San Diego weather radar and satellite to track the rain and other precipitation.
-Rarely does the San Diego weather forecast include severe weather, as we experience few thunderstorms and virtually no hurricanes or tornadoes.
+The yearly rainfall is light - averaging only 10.3 inches (26.2 cm) per year.
+Most of it falls from November to March.
+You can use the San Diego weather radar map and San Diego weather satellite image to track the rain and other precipitation.
+Rarely does the San Diego weather report include severe weather, as we experience few thunderstorms and virtually no hurricanes or tornadoes.

 Statistic Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Ave.